About Kathy Rhodes

 – Gathering: Writers of Williamson County, CPO Press, 2009

 – Muscadine Lines: A Southern Anthology, Cold Tree Press, 2006

-Her essay “Pushing Up the Sun” will be included in the upcoming anthology A Second Blooming, to be published by Mercer Press, 2017.
+Her essay “Pushing Up the Sun” was included in the anthology A Second Blooming: Becoming the Women We Are Meant to Be, published by Mercer Press, 2017.

 Her essay “An Open Letter” appeared in The Best Creative Nonfiction, Vol. 3 (W.W.
 Norton & Company, 2009) and was singled out for a review in The New Yorker, and her essay “The Wedding Hankie” was included in Chocolate for a Woman’s Soul II (Simon & Schuster, 2003).
 Her works have been published in magazines, newspapers, and six anthologies.

 Rhodes is Co-founder and Senior Writer/Editor at TurnStyle Writing, Editing & Publishing Solutions. (turnstylewriters.com) TurnStyle offers editing and proofreading services, private coaching sessions for writers, and writing workshops at local venues.
 Rhodes is also Writer/Analyst for W. R. Coles and Associates in Nashville, where she participates in state, regional, and international projects.